AOMediaCodec/av1-spec/annex.b.superframes.md

 **Note:** It is allowed for the OBU to set obu_has_size_field equal to 1 to indicate that the obu_size syntax element is present.
 In this case, the decoding process assumes that obu_size and obu_length are set consistently.
-If obu_size and obu_length are both present, but inconsistent, then the packed file is deemed invalid.
+If obu_size and obu_length are both present, but inconsistent, then the packed bitstream is deemed invalid.
 {:.alert .alert-info }